liampuk/minikeys/README.md

 # MiniKeys

-A small javascript library for playing piano samples, simply pass in an array of samples with the following naming scheme:
+A small javascript library for playing piano samples.
+Pass in an array of samples with the following naming scheme:

 `[p/f][midi note]`